About the Choir

 We have performed most of the major choral works as well as more challenging and newer compositions.
 The standard of our performances draws consistent praise from both critics and audience.

-A highly-acclaimed performance of James MacMillan’s Seven Last Words from the Cross, our stylish Handel’s Messiah performances and collaboration with Birmingham Schools’ Symphony Orchestra are highlights.
+A highly-acclaimed performance of James MacMillan’s Seven Last Words from the Cross, our stylish Handel’s Messiah performances and collaboration with Birmingham Schools’ Symphony Orchestra (Belshazzar’s Feast in 2017) are highlights.
 We celebrated our 90th birthday in November 2011 with Janáček’s electrifying Glagolitic Mass, and in March 2012 with the groundbreaking Equinox concert bringing together musicians from many cultures.
 A Christmas Treats CD was recorded in the same year.
 Exploring both more familiar territory (Handel, Bach, Brahms, Mozart, Elgar, Vaughan Williams, Holst, Britten, Finzi), and less well-known, (such as Samuel Wesley, Howells, Rautavaara, Kenneth Leighton and Jonathan Dove), we continue to plan enterprising programmes.
 June 2015, saw us in jazz mode, performing the popular Zimbe!, works by George Shearing, and a new composition, The Rain Queen, by our own composer, John Barber.
 More recently, we have given concerts in the Elgar Concert Hall alongside our regular Symphony Hall performances.

 We also perform for other organisations, including Raymond Gubbay – Spectacular Classics, Christmas Classics, Beethoven’s 9th, Mozart Requiem and Karl Jenkins conducting his own music to a packed Symphony Hall.